localz/Spotz3-Android-SDK/README.md

 You will also need to add dependencies to google play services and support library.
 Google play services and support library are not available via public maven repositories.
 You will need to create a package (apklib or aar), load to your local maven repository and then use it as a reference in your pom.xml.
 The following tool should help: [https://github.com/simpligility/maven-android-sdk-deployer/](https://github.com/simpligility/maven-android-sdk-deployer/).

-If rolling old school, you can manually copy all the JARs in your libs folder and add them to your project's dependencies.
-Your libs folder will have at least the following JARs:
+If rolling old school, you can manually copy all the AARs/JARs in your libs folder and add them to your project's dependencies.
+Your libs folder will have at least the following AARs/JARs:

 - spotz-api-0.3.0.jar
-- ble-smart-sdk-android-1.0.9.jar
+- ble-smart-sdk-android-1.1.0.aar
-- spotz-sdk-android-3.3.0.jar
+- spotz-sdk-android-3.4.0.aar
 - google-http-client-1.20.0.jar
 - google-http-client-gson-1.20.0.jar
-- gson-2.4.jar
+- gson-2.7.jar
 - rxjava-1.0.10.jar
 - rxandroid-0.24.0.jar
 - rxjava-async-util-0.21.0.jar